Study: 12% of rental homes in Indy are owned by large investors

 Indianapolis has the eighth-highest percentage of homes owned by big investment companies of any city included in the study.

-A professor at the IU Kelley School of Business told I-Team 8 that there are pros and cons to institutional investors owning so many homes on blocks around the city.
+A professor at the Indiana University Kelley School of Business tells I-Team 8 that there are pros and cons to institutional investors owning so many homes on blocks around the city.

 The report does not draw a firm conclusion on if this trend is leading to skyrocketing rents.

-“Some of the studies we reviewed found that there were increases in rent in areas where there were a lot of investors that had enough market power in those areas to increase rent prices.
-But other studies found that there were not as clear of a connection on rental prices and the research is even less clear on other effects on renters,” said Jill Naamane, director of Financial Markets and Community Investment at the U.S. Government Accountability Office.
+Jill Naamane, director of financial markets and community investment at the U.S. Government Accountability Office, said, “Some of the studies we reviewed found that there were increases in rent in areas where there were a lot of investors that had enough market power in those areas to increase rent prices.
+But other studies found that there were not as clear of a connection on rental prices and the research is even less clear on other effects on renters.”

 “The big issue we’ve been really dealing with in housing markets is lack of supply and so this is a part of that,” McCoy said.